 Q: Who performs the surgery?
 A: We have licensed doctors who have performed hundreds or thousands of spays and neuters.

 Q: What kind of carrier is acceptable for my cat or rabbit?
 A: We will accept metal or hard plastic carriers that can open and close easily and that are lockable.
 We will not accept hand made carriers that are deemed unsafe for your pet or thin material carriers.

 Q: What should I expect for recovery?
 A: We recommend spaying and neutering your pet while they are young because after the age of 7 months, recovery can be a bit more difficult on their bodies.

-North Park Clinic: inside Affordable Veterinary Care 2860 University Ave.
+North Park Clinic: Inside Affordable Veterinary Care Clinic 2860 University Ave.
 San Diego CA 92104